-The main research plans connected to the Estonian treebank include the examination of the predicate-argument structures in the corpus and to revise Rätsep's sentence templates (Rätsep, 1978 [11]) in the light of corpus data.
-That's why it is important to determine verbs' arguments both in finite and infinite subclauses.
-In perspective, the annotation will also be enriched by semantic information - adding semantic category information to the terminal nodes.
-It isintended to build a syntactic-semantic treebank of Estonian by integration of Arborest and Estonian Wordnet (Orav & Vider, 2000 [9]), containing 10 000 synsets.
-We are also planning to work on phrase level alignment of Estonian-Swedish-German parallel treebank to provide material for experiments on machine translation.
+The main research plans connected to the Estonian treebank include the examination of the predicate-argument structures in the corpus and the revision of Rätsep's sentence templates (Rätsep, 1978 [10]) in the light of corpus data.
+In perspective, the nodes will also be provided by semantic information.
+We are also planning to work on phrase level alignment of Estonian-German-Swedish parallel treebank to take first steps towards machine translation.